-I’m a problem solver.
-I’m lucky because vertical thinking comes naturally to me, and so I’m able to provide my clients with the insight and assistance they need to successfully deal with risks and resolve disputes.
+I’m a very practical person and a problem solver, so I’m able to provide my clients with the insight and assistance they need to successfully assess risks, navigate the litigation process and resolve disputes.

 Mr. Murphy's practice primarily consists of product liability matters and complex commercial litigation, including the defense of class actions.
 He focuses on defending major corporations, including manufacturers of automobiles, motorcycles, all-terrain vehicles and power equipment against product liability, breach of warranty and other substantial claims.
 These matters often involve significant technical issues, and Mr. Murphy works closely with accident reconstructionists, biomechanics, mechanical engineers and other technical experts on a regular basis.

 Mr. Murphy also represents clients in litigation involving breach of contract, consumer fraud and other claims related to automobile finance contracts, as well as other commercial matters including those involving insurance coverage and indemnification issues.
 His experience also includes the representation of hospitality industry clients in premises liability litigation.

 - Recipient of a Carswell Merit Scholarship from Brooklyn Law School

 - Successfully defended an auto manufacturer against Lemon Law claims in multiple cases brought before the New Jersey Office of Administrative Law.

 - Successfully argued a summary judgment motion on behalf of an auto manufacturer in a case involving Lemon Law and Breach of Warranty claims stemming from an alleged transmission defect.